Ricardo Moura

-Ricardo Samuel Cruz Moura (born 14 December 1988) is a Portuguese professional footballer who plays for Leixões S.C. as a goalkeeper.
+Ricardo Samuel Cruz Moura (born 14 December 1988) is a Portuguese professional footballer who plays as a goalkeeper for Liga Portugal 2 club Lusitânia.

 Club career

 Aves

 Born in Valongo, Porto District, Moura spent his early career in amateur football.
 In the summer of 2012, he moved straight to the Segunda Liga with C.D.
 Aves but failed to make an appearance in the league during his two-year spell, playing six matches in all competitions including a 6–0 away loss against S.L.
 Benfica in the fifth round of the Taça de Portugal.

 Leixões

 Moura signed with Leixões S.C. – he had already represented them at youth level, scoring from his goal in a 2–2 draw with Vitória de Guimarães– for the 2014–15 season.
 His professional league debut took place on 1 March 2015, in a 2–0 away win over C.D.
 Trofense.

-Moura only missed one league game in 46 in the 2015–16 campaign, helping his team finish in 18th place and thus avoid relegation from the second division.
+Moura only missed one league game in 46 in the 2015–16 campaign, helping his team to finish in 18th place and thus avoid relegation from the second division.